 Our report with Facebook gaming and Facebook IQ showed that genres make up 49% of the reason why players play the games they play.
 We covered 4 markets and 4 genres with an 88 page deepdive into the topic.
 We couldn’t fit everything in one report though, so in this blog post series, we’ll focus on some key highlights from the report and look at some subgenre level insights we salvaged from the cutting room floor.
 In this highlight, we’ll turn our attention to Puzzle games and stand out features you should definitely consider for your next puzzle game.

-Make sure to also check out our RPG genre highlights here.
+Make sure to also check out our Strategy and RPG genre highlights.

 Puzzle dominates western markets as the genre that generates most revenue

 Puzzle games are popular globally, with over 60% of mobile gamers playing them in the west and nearly half of mobile gamers playing them in the east.
 Nevertheless, the amount of revenue puzzle games generate is on an entirely different scale in western countries where it is by far the genre that produces the most revenue.

 Different types of live events are good ways to increase player engagement.
 Another effective method mainly found in Match 3s is spicing things up with various level types.
 These features bring variety to gameplay and help keep things fresh so that players have something to look forward to.

 What other engagement features could you use.
 Here are a few to keep in mind from Match3s and Hidden Objects games.